glpi-project/doc-agent/source/tasks/network-inventory.rst

 A network inventory task can be also performed without a GLPI server, allowing easier control and troubleshooting, with the ``glpi-netinventory`` command-line tool.

-However, there is no way currently to inject the result in GLPI.
+However, this command generates files which will have to be injected in GLPI server using ``glpi-injector`` command.

 Troubleshooting
 ---------------

-See :ref:`troubleshoot`.
+See :ref:`NetDiscovery troubleshooting <troubleshooting>`.